Blood Pressure

 Bitte beachten Sie auch, dass laut einigen Leitlinien bei häuslichen Messungen ein Blutdruck von >=135 und/oder >=85 mmHg als Bluthochdruck gilt.

-Blood pressure is a value for the pressure of blood on the vessel walls.
-During a pumping action of the heart, the pressure is higher than during the relaxation phase.
-Therefore, two values are always recorded during blood pressure measurement: the systolic (pumping action higher value) and the diastolic (relaxation phase lower value).
+Blood pressure is a measure of the pressure of the blood against the vessel walls.
+During a heart contraction the pressure is higher than during the relaxation phase.
+Therefore, two values are always recorded when measuring blood pressure: the systolic (contraction – higher value) and the diastolic (relaxation – lower value).

 Definitions and classification of blood pressure values according to the German Hypertension League: